hybridgroup/gophercon-2023/sensor/arduino/README.md

 ### TinyGo drivers

-The TinyGo drivers that let you connect to sensors, displays, and other external peripheral devices are located in the separate repository at https://github.com/tinygo-org/drivers
+All of the code dependencies you will need are already in the Go modules file in this directory, so they will be downloaded and installed automatically.
+You don't need to do anything, when you follow the subsequent instructions they will be downloaded by TinyGo.

-The drivers and the other code dependencies are already in the Go modules file in this directory, so they will be downloaded and installed automatically.
+Just for your information, the TinyGo drivers that let you connect to sensors, displays, and other external peripheral devices are located in the separate repository at https://github.com/tinygo-org/drivers

 ## Connecting the Arduino Nano RP2040 Connect to your computer